jamesarems/nxone/README.md

 First install Step 3 from above and continue here.

+ > cloud-install lizardfs

 * Step 1a  Install LizardFS master .

-  cloud-install lizardfs-master
+  > cloud-install lizardfs-master

 * Step 2a  Configuring shadow server

   Execute this commands in every nodes except master.

-  cloud-install lizardfs-shadow
+  > cloud-install lizardfs-shadow

 * Step 2b  Configuring Chunk nodes

   NOTE : You have to run this command on every nodes.

-  cloud-install lizardfs-chunk
+ >  cloud-install lizardfs-chunk

 # Cloning and Restore